Massachusetts Solar Incentives (Rebates, Tax Credits & More in 2023)

 The final consideration and one of the most important ones to make is the solar company you choose to complete your home solar project.
 There are many companies throughout Massachusetts that advertise “free solar for life” that seem quite enticing.
 Unfortunately, this is typically a marketing scheme to get you to sign a solar lease.
 Solar leases are not recommended, as they don’t bump up your home value, they don’t let you take advantage of the federal tax credit and they save most homeowners far less than a purchase or solar loan.
 Some of the least reputable solar installers have become the subject of news reports from stations like Boston 25 News because of the complaints from customers about misrepresented savings and benefits of converting to solar.5 There have also been reports of door-to-door solar sales companies that make inflated claims about savings and use aggressive sales tactics to push less beneficial solar agreements.6 To avoid these scams and other issues, you should always work with a reputable and vetted solar panel installation company.

-For most Massachusetts homeowners, installing solar panels is an expensive endeavor that ends up saving about three times the cost of the system in the first place.
+For most Massachusetts homeowners, installing solar panels is an expensive endeavor that ends up saving about three times the price of the system in the first place.
 However, solar certainly isn’t for everyone, so you will need to assess your property to see if it’s a good fit for you before committing.
 Some things you should consider include your monthly energy bills, the direction your roof faces, shading on your roof from trees or buildings, your system size needed, and more.
 We strongly recommend getting in touch with a reliable solar company in your area to help you determine if your home is a good candidate for solar panels.

 The EcoWatch team is thrilled to get questions regularly from MA homeowners looking for information on solar viability in the Bay State.
 Below are some of the questions we see most often, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 The average solar panel payback period in Massachusetts is around 9 years, which is well below the national average of 12 years.
 Most residents will see an estimated payback period of between 6 and 12 years.
 With that being said, your payback period could fall outside of that typical range.
 The timeline is based on many factors, including your monthly energy consumption, shading on your roof, the orientation of your home, and more.
 You can use a solar calculator or contact a solar installer to help you estimate your payback period.